Cohesiva/Processiva/README.md

 You can try Processiva at any moment.
 We provide you with the test environment where you can become familiar with its features and try out the example processes.
 Whe make our best to organize and document everything so that the start is painless but nothing is ideal especially early on.

-- Jeżeli dopiero zaczynasz przygodę z GITem, przeczytaj [Introduction To Git](http://learn.github.com/p/intro.html)
+- If this is your first time with GIT, check out the [Introduction To Git](http://learn.github.com/p/intro.html)
-- Jeżeli chcesz przetestować przykładowy proces, kliknij w: http://processiva.example (TODO)
+- If you want to try the example process, click in: [Example Processes](http://processiva.example)
-- Jeżeli chcesz szybko zacząć prace z Processiva, kliknij w: [Processiva in 15 Minutes](https://github.com/Cohesiva/Processiva/wiki/Processiva-in-15-Minutes)
+- If you want to start fast with Processiva, click in: [Processiva in 15 Minutes](https://github.com/Cohesiva/Processiva/wiki/Processiva-in-15-Minutes)
-- Jeżeli chcesz dowiedzieć się, jakie są zasady pracy z kodem, przeczytaj [Development Process](https://github.com/Cohesiva/Processiva/wiki/Development-Process)
+- If you want to know how to work with your code and know the rules, get familiar with the [Development Process](https://github.com/Cohesiva/Processiva/wiki/Development-Process)
-- Jeżeli widzisz, że coś działa źle lub jest niedopracowane, zgłoś bład klikając [tu](https://github.com/Cohesiva/Processiva/issues)
+- If you find out that something is wrong, report it by clicking [Issues](https://github.com/Cohesiva/Processiva/issues)